nukep/smb-vanilla-port/CONTRIBUTING.md

 - `Note: There's a carry bug here.
 "ADC Bar" was used without "CLC".`.
 - `Note: Foo() always sets the "A" register to 0.
 Setting Bar to 0 because of the "STA Bar" 6502 instruction.`

-If a refactor makes it substantially harder to cross reference, it may be rejected.

 ## Enhancements